How to Make Mushroom Sauce for Pasta

 - Add the heavy cream, stir and simmer until the sauce thickens enough to coat the back of a spoon.

 - Turn off the heat and add the Parmesan cheese.
 Stir to combine.

 - Taste and adjust seasonings with salt and pepper.

-- When the pasta is done, drain and transfer to a large serving bowl.
+- Drain and transfer to a large serving bowl when the pasta is done.

 - Add the mushroom sauce to the pasta and stir to combine.

-- Serve to individual plates or bowls and top with some grated Parmesan cheese.
+- Serve on individual plates or bowls and top with some grated Parmesan cheese.